GWhisk/kms/README.md

 * Immense dissapointment
 * Growing self-hate
 * Feeling like an impostor, or a fraud
-* Being an immense dissapointment
+* Being an immense disappointment
 * Crippling stress
 * Crippling loneliness
 * Social exclusion